List of operations conducted by SEAL Team Six: Deployment to Mali

 In 2017, SEAL Team Six was deployed to Mali to support French and Malian counter-terrorism operations against al-Qaeda in the Islamic Maghreb, and other terrorist cells.

 Hostage Rescue in Niger

-On October 26, 2020, U.S. citizen Philip Walton was abducted from his farm in Massalata in southern Niger early morning by armed kidnappers who demanded a ransom from the man's father.
-Approximately, three days later SEAL Team Six conducted a "precision" operation based on intelligence gathered by the CIA, supported by elements of MARSOC, that rescued Walton and killed 6 out of the 7 captors.
+On October 26, 2020, U.S. citizen Philip Walton was abducted from his farm in Massalata in southern Niger early in the morning by armed kidnappers who demanded a ransom from the man's father.
+Approximately three days later DEVGRU Silver squadron conducted a "precision" operation based on intelligence gathered by the CIA, supported by elements of MARSOC, that rescued Walton and killed 6 out of the 7 captors.